sigp/lighthouse/book/src/help_bn.md

             useful for execution nodes which don't improve their payload after the first call, and high values are useful for ensuring the EL is given ample notice.
 Default: 1/3 of a slot.
         --progressive-balances <MODE>
-            Options to enable or disable the progressive balances cache for unrealized FFG progression calculation.
-The default `checked` mode compares the progressive balances from the cache against results from the existing method.
-If there is a mismatch, it falls back to the existing method.
-The optimized mode (`fast`) is faster but is still experimental, and is not recommended for mainnet usage at this time. [possible values: disabled, checked, strict, fast]
+            Control the progressive balances cache mode.
+The default `fast` mode uses the cache to speed up fork choice.
-        --proposer-reorg-cutoff <MILLISECONDS>
+            A more conservative `checked` mode compares the cache's results against results without the cache.
+If there is a mismatch, it falls back to the cache-free result.
+Using the default `fast` mode is recommended unless advised otherwise by the Lighthouse team. [possible values: disabled, checked, strict, fast] --proposer-reorg-cutoff <MILLISECONDS>
             Maximum delay after the start of the slot at which to propose a reorging block.
 Lower values can prevent failed reorgs by ensuring the block has ample time to propagate and be processed by the network.
 The default